hashicorp/terraform-provider-google/website/docs/index.html.markdown

 The Google provider's bugs and feature requests can be found in the [GitHub repo issues](https://github.com/terraform-providers/terraform-provider-google/issues).
 Please avoid "me too" or "+1" comments.
 Instead, use a thumbs up [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) on enhancement requests.
-Provider maintainers will often prioritise work based on the number of thumbs on an issue.
+Provider maintainers will often prioritize work based on the number of thumbs on an issue.

 Community input is appreciated on outstanding issues!
 We love to hear what use